acisops/acis_anomaly_pages/source/bep_buscrash.rst

 * Convene a telecon with the ACIS engineering team at the next reasonable moment  to review the data and diagnosis.

-* Prepare a CAP to dump patches and to warmboot upon successful patch verification.
-(CAP 1597, by Ken Gage, should be the template; see below.)
+* Prepare a CAP to dump patches and to warmboot upon successful patch verification.  (`CAP 1597 to restart ACIS <https://occweb.cfa.harvard.edu/occweb/FOT/configuration/CAPs/1501-1600/CAP_1597_Restart%20ACIS/CAP_1597_Restart%20ACIS.pdf>`_ should be the template.)

 .. _fep_reset_impacts: